 #3.
 Chapter 11 Bankruptcy

 This type of bankruptcy is typically not an option for a small business.
 This chapter of bankruptcy is also extremely expensive to file.
 Chapter 11 is considered a business reorganization and creditors generally get to vote on whether or not the debt reorganization is acceptable.

 One note of caution you need to follow beginning immediately: Do not attempt to hide your assets with friends and relatives.
 Do not take out huge cash advances or pay your buddies off and leave other creditors in the lurch.
 The law is very clear about how your finances must be presented in a bankruptcy.
 Any hint of impropriety can result in you losing your ability to file for bankruptcy at all.

 Contact Our Small Business Bankruptcy Attorneys

 If you are struggling under overpowering debt and considering your best course of action to minimize damage to your financial future, contact the Colorado bankruptcy attorneys at Robinson & Henry.
-We will sit down with you for a free initial consultation to explore your options and help you decide your best course of action.
+We will sit down with you for a initial assessment to explore your options and help you decide your best course of action.